ManuUseGitHub/Gloups/help.md

     --coffeescript,     Provides .js and .coffee files oriented services.
     -cof                Equals to : --minjs --coffee
-                        Or equals to : -mj -c
+                        Or equals to : -minj -c

 Advanced options are:

-    --transitive        Remove a B step in ABC set of transformations -tr                 For less, sass or stylus coupled with autominCss For typescript or coffeescript coupled with
+    --transitive        Removes a step in a set of transformations linked -tr                 by files destination.
-                        automin.
-The same effect when --all option is selected

     --essential         Make certain messages printed out to lightweight -es                 the terminal and make Gloups less verbose

+Transitive combinations:

+    --mincss -tr        For less, sass or stylus coupled with --mincss

+    --minjs -tr         For typescript or coffeescript
+                        coupled with --minjs.

+    --all -tr           For both style and script files --minjs --mincss -tr
+                        is equal